Nie bo ja sie troche cykam / No, because I'm a little bit scared

 8. parking is not a street

-9. parking is the largest free parking zone in places surrounded
+9. parking is the largest free parking zone in places surrounded by parking meters

 10. parking is a transition